nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding interviews by job role : `find-i`

-Find interviews which jobs roles contain any of the given keywords.
+Find interviews in which job roles contain any of the given keywords.

 Format: `find-i KEYWORD(S)`